paulgirmes/P8OC/README.md

 * execute manage.py populate_db if you want to add data fro open food facts into your PGSQL database

-* either run manage.py runserver for debug or deploy elewere as needed (originaly inteded to be deployed with  Heroku)
+* either run manage.py runserver for debug or deploy elewere as needed

 ## Built with